Jennifer D. Watts Ph.D.

 Jennifer Watts

-Dr. Jennifer Watts grew up in northern landscapes and feels a personal connection to the places and ecosystems she studies.
-She is interested in patterns and mechanisms of change in terrestrial environments, particularly the tundra, wetlands and forests in the Arctic-boreal regions of Alaska and Canada.
-She is also very fond of the semi-arid grasslands in the Rocky Mountain West.
+I grew up in northern landscapes and feel a personal connection to the places and ecosystems I study.
+I am interested in patterns and mechanisms of change in terrestrial environments, particularly the tundra, wetlands and forests in the Arctic-boreal regions of Alaska and Canada.
+I am also very fond of the semi-arid grasslands in the Rocky Mountain West.

-When she isn’t in the field or at her computer, Dr. Watts enjoys mountain-biking, hiking, and skiing.
-She is based in Montana, and feels at home in both the Arctic and the open ranges of the Western US.
+When I’m not in the field or at my computer, I enjoy mountain-biking, hiking, and skiing.
+I am based in Montana, and my happy places are in the Arctic and the open ranges of the Western US.

 I’ve seen glaciers retreat.
 I’ve seen summer get warmer.
 The fact that I’ve seen the Arctic change with my own eyes is a sign of how quickly it’s happening.